halotroop2288/GlowTest/README.md

            - Has a [tutorial](https://lwjglgamedev.gitbooks.io/3d-game-development-with-lwjgl/content/chapter22/chapter22.html)
            - I would probably have to learn how to deal with 3D spatial sound myself
          - [ ] Use an existing 3D audio library, like [Paul's SoundSystem](https://github.com/kovertopz/Paulscode-SoundSystem)
+           - Sound effects would be easy to play back spatially
+           - Music would be easy to create, license, and drop in
            - Literally what Minecraft did for a long time.
            - Also done quite often
+         - [ ] [MIDI](https://github.com/sparks/themidibus) (Musical Instrument Digital Interface)
+           - Quite popular for retro-style games
+           - Long history of use and great community support

        - [ ] **Game Jam FTW:** Dynamic Sounds via a Java version of [BFXR](https://www.bfxr.net/)
          1) Create a Java version of the [JavaScript application](http://github.grumdrig.com/jsfxr/) [JSFXR](https://github.com/mneubrand/jsfxr), which is itself a JavaScript version of a [Flash application](https://www.bfxr.net/), [BFXR](https://github.com/increpare/bfxr),